Ex-Covid taskforce head Kate Josephs apologises for leaving drinks

 A former Covid taskforce chief hosted leaving drinks in the Cabinet Office in December 2020, it has emerged.

-Kate Josephs, who is now the Chief Executive of Sheffield City Council, said the event had involved people who were at work that day.
+Kate Josephs worked for the unit, responsible for drawing up coronavirus restrictions, before she became Chief Executive of Sheffield City Council.

-She said she was "truly sorry" for taking part.
+She said she was "truly sorry" for joining the Whitehall event, held while London was under Tier 3 rules.

-Ms Josephs added that she was co-operating fully with Sue Gray's investigation into gatherings in government buildings.
+Ms Josephs said she was co-operating fully with an investigation into gatherings in government buildings.

+She served as director general of the taskforce from July 2020 until her departure on 18 December 2020.

+At the time of her Cabinet Office departure London was subject to restrictions preventing most indoor mixing between those from different households.

-In a statement posted on Twitter she wrote: "On the evening of 17 December, I gathered with colleagues that were at work that day, with drinks, in our office in the Cabinet Office to mark my leaving the Civil Service.
+In a statement posted on Twitter Ms Josephs wrote: "On the evening of 17 December, I gathered with colleagues that were at work that day, with drinks, in our office in the Cabinet Office to mark my leaving the Civil Service.

 "I am truly sorry that I did this and for the anger that people will feel as a result."